yccho97/yccho97/README.md

  🎓 Currently pursuing Master's in Data Science and Business Analytics from Asia Pacific University

- 💡 Particularly interested in Predictive Analytics, Machine Learning and applying statistical models to solve real-world business problems
+ 💡 Interested in Predictive Analytics, Machine Learning and applying statistical models to solve real-world business problems

 <!--
 **yccho97/yccho97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.